zhelenskiy/Kotcell/README.md

 * Compiled code and data are stored in the project files.
 * Loops when found are explicitly shown and all depending code is stopped.
 * There should be some cache that would help to revert some actions without recompilation.
 * Lots of features such as Diagrams and Equations must have also a wizard that makes the same thing as code generating, but with better UI (but worse automatisation).
-It is better for users
+It is better for users.

 ### Code support
+* Evaluation is lazy because cell number may be infinite.
 * `this` is a `Region` for the code in it.
 * Code highlighting and auto-completion should work during editing.
+* It may be better to highlight first indexes and second indexes differently.
-* Code from the cell is private by default to motivate not to depend on its changes
+* Code from the cell is private by default to motivate not to depend on its changes.
 * There is also a common code for each sheet that is visible only from its regions.
 * There is also a common global code for the whole document.
 * There are 2 approaches: